What is a Fraud Detection Graph Database?

 Together, these practices turn graph technology from a visualization tool into a production-ready fraud detection engine—already powering real-time systems at scale across finance, insurance, and digital commerce.

-Overcoming Challenges in Fraud Detection with Graph
+How to Overcome Challenges in Fraud Detection with a Graph Database?

 Challenge 1: Fragmented data breaks detection

 Fraud signals often live in silos—account logs, device histories, transactions, and customer records.
 Without a unified model, key connections are lost.
+The unified model also stabilizes features and fraud detection data for downstream scoring.

 Challenge 2: Real-time performance doesn’t scale